 The Saturday option was courtyard 8, which is between the MUMOK museum and the Architecture Centre.
 Basically, you go into the MQ through the main entrance, turn right and walk past the MUMOK (the giant grey building) on your left.

-If the weather is bad, which doesn’t happen too often in a Vienna summer, then the Frameout showings tend to shift indoors to the Arena 21 building (in the tract left of the main entrance as you go into the MQ).
+If the weather is bad (rarely in a Vienna summer), then the Frameout showings generally shift indoors to the Arena 21 building in the tract left of the main entrance as you go into the MQ.

 Address: Museumsquartier, Museumsplatz 1, 1070 Vienna